ewgen198409/ViewAssist_Companion_App/README.md

 Some wake words are better at detecting/less sensitive to accents than others and you may need to adjust this threshold setting if you change the wake word you wish to use, and this diagnostic overlay should help you get that setting right for you.

 # FAQs

+### My device won't load the HA webpage / I get page not found error with the wrong address

+In most cases, this will be in cases where your HA is setup with SSL or behind a proxy and you have not setup the local network url in HA to reflect the correct address.
+VACA uses this information if it is populated and (if not) uses the IP of the server that connected ot the device and its configured port (default: 8123).
+Please ensure the internal url is correctly set in Settings -> System -> Network of you HA instance.

+An additional issue could be that you are using self signed certificates in your SSL config.
+You need at least v0.4.0 to be able to use self signed certificates and select accept/always accept on the warning message that appears when connecting.

+---

 ### My device doesn't pick up the wake word or picks up too many false positives